kimjoar/pacman/README.md

 </html>
 ```

-Which assets belong in which group is specified in the `config.js` file (see the next section).

 ### Config.js

 Pacman will look for a `config.js` file in the directory in which it is run.
 You can override where to look for the config with the `-c` command line flag.
 The config is a valid node.js module.
 Here is an example:

 ```js